Abdul Faththaah

-Abdul Faththaah Abdul Gayyoom (born 6 December 1971), commonly known as Abdul Faththaah is a Maldivian film director, producer, editor, screenwriter and choreographer.
+Abdul Faththaah Abdul Gayyoom (born 6 December 1971), commonly known as Abdul Faththaah was a Maldivian film director, producer, editor, screenwriter and choreographer.
 One of the most successful filmmakers in Maldivian Cinema, Faththaah is the recipient of a number of awards, including four Gaumee Film Awards, and two Maldives Film Awards.
 In 2004, Government of Maldives honoured him with the National Award of Recognition.
 He is known for his romantically stylish film-making.

 Realizing his potential, after a successful venture at an inter-office teledrama competition, Faththaah made his directorial debut with a video single, "Dhan Dhan Dhanvaru".
 In 2000, he directed his first film Himeyn Dhuniye followed by Ranmuiy which was half-directed before he was roped into the project.
 He rose to prominence in Maldivian cinema with the commercially successful and acclaimed romantic drama Aan...
 Aharenves Loabivin (2002), and the horror film Eynaa (2004) — for which he received the Best Editing award at the Miadhu Crystal Awards.
 He followed it by directing a commercially unsuccessful film Hureemey Inthizaarugaa (2005) and the award-winning film Vehey Vaarey Therein (2003) which earned him his only Gaumee Film Award for Best Director.
 After establishing his own production studio, Red Productions, Faththaah directed a television drama series, Hinithun Velaashey Kalaa and a romantic drama Vaaloabi Engeynama (2006).